Stormotion-Mobile/react-native-push-notifications-setup/README.md

 - `arePushNotificationsEnabled` - a method to check if the push notifications are enabled (permissions granted).

-- `useInitNotifications` - a hook to initialize & sync notifications with phone settings.
+- `useSyncNotifications` - a hook to initialize & sync notifications with phone settings.
 It helps to manage notifications when they are received in the background mode (open the notification).
   Params:

   - `initProps` - an object to manage notifications that were received in the background mode.
-    - `onNotification` - a function to handle the notification when it is received or opened.
     - `removeAllDeliveredNotifications` - a boolean parameter that tells the app whether it should delete all notifications from Notification Center or not.
   - `syncNotificationsOptions` - a set of callbacks:
     - `deviceTokenCallbacks` - an object with callback functions to manage device tokens on saving and deleting.
     - `onEnabling` - a function that is called if enabling notifications is successful.
     - `onDisabling` - a function that is called if disabling notifications is successful.

+- `useOpenNotification` - a hook to manage the app behavior on clicking a notification.
+  Params:

+  - `onNotification` - a function to handle the notification when it is received or opened.

 - `enableNotifications` - a function to enable push notifications.
   Params (object):